junkidesu/learning-junkie-api/README.md

 ## Documentation

+When the server is started on the local machine, documentation is available at http://localhost:3003/swagger-ui (you might need to change the port).

-Swagger documentation of the API is available at https://learning-junkie-api-main.onrender.com/swagger-ui.
+For the application running in production, the Swagger documentation of the API is available at https://learning-junkie-api-main.onrender.com/swagger-ui.